 (6) the financial condition of the defendant; and

 (7) the total deterrent effect of other damages and punishment imposed upon the defendant as a result of the misconduct, including, but not limited to, compensatory, exemplary and punitive damage awards to persons in situations similar to those of the claimant and the severity of the criminal penalties to which the defendant has been or may be subjected.
 In any civil action where claims for exemplary or punitive damages are included, the plaintiff shall have the burden of proving, by clear and convincing evidence in the initial phase of the trial, that the defendant acted toward the plaintiff with willful conduct, wanton conduct, fraud or malice.

-We are a law firm of personal injury lawyers who understand law and how to obtain the best compensation for your injuries and whether punitive damages will apply in your case. .
-We have over 30 years of experience of lawyers who have concentrated on helping innocent victims obtaining millions of dollars in compensation.
-We can help you.
+We are a law firm of personal injury lawyers who understand law and how to obtain the best compensation for your injuries and whether punitive damages will apply in your case.
+We give you this information to help you make the right decision in your case.